Uneven skin tone, dark spots, blemishes – regardless of what you call it,

 That’s hard to get your head around, I know.

 But not when you realize that there are 529 genes involved in pigmentary disorders.

-Regardless of coloring or ethnic background hyperpigmentation is a real life issue.
+Regardless of colouring or ethnic background, hyperpigmentation is a real life issue.

 Hyperpigmentation is the result of very complex biological processes in the skin, which can lead to the production of melanin by melanocytes, found in the basal layer of your outer layer of skin.